Our All-Natural Food Promise

 One of today's biggest food challenges is navigating the processed food culture where you need a science degree to understand typical ingredients lists because they are so full of unrecognisable additives.
 On Yumbles we want you to shop with confidence.

-What’s more, the majority of items on Yumbles are free of any kind of additive.
+The vast majority of items that you find on Yumbles are free of any additives.
 We champion produce that contains only wholefood ingredients with names you can recognise.

 Here’s the lowdown on the additives you might find in a small number of items on Yumbles: